hcussi/java-lyrics/README.md

 ### Application Architecture

-Create docker images for each microservice:
+Create docker images for each microservice.

+More info:
   - [Building a Spring Boot microservices monorepo project with docker-compose](https://marceloh-web.medium.com/deploy-spring-boot-microservices-monorepo-project-with-docker-compose-ae4abbe8d2b4)
   - [Docker Compose: MongoDB and Spring Boot example](https://www.bezkoder.com/mongodb-docker-compose-spring-boot/)
   - [Get started with Spring Boot, MongoDB and Docker Compose](https://sfmohassel.medium.com/get-started-with-spring-boot-mongodb-and-docker-compose-cfae8283ed1b)

 #### Discovery Server

 Eureka server that allow microservices to self discover, basic auth set for connection.
+Check the particular `README.md` for more info.

 #### Api Gateway microservice

 Contains the routes to redirect to users and lyrics service.
+Check the particular `README.md` for more info.

 #### User microservice